Rain Gardens as a Means to Control Stormwater Runoff (PowerPoint 1.1MB Jul28 08)by Tait Chirenje, Richard Stockton College of New Jersey

 View a complete description of the Hometown Streams Analysis activity, along with all the files needed to teach it.
-Visit the USGS National Water Information System for data.
+Visit the USGS National Water Information System (more info) for data.

 Using Blackboard to Create Online "Warm-up" Exercises for a Climate Change Course (Acrobat (PDF) 363kB Jul28 08)by Elizabeth Johnson, James Madison University

 This is a computer demo / poster meant to show the step-by-step process used to create online Warm-up exercises for a large introductory climate change class.